 We had nowhere to stay, at this far flung point.
 We drove down to a pretty seaside village, Porto Kagio.
 These was a woman eating her dinner on a table she had put in the sea, sat on a chair, up to her knees in water.
 Keeping cool, I guessed.
 “Put your tent in my front garden, she nodded back to her little house on the waterfront.
 “I don’t mind.
 Sleep the night…” It was kind but instead we tried retracing our steps, and found a deserted pebbled beach, near the village Kyparissos, and a deep cave, perfect for the night.
 I was later told that where we had slung our sleeping bags was the very place where Petros Mavromichalis’s father, Giorgos, had met and mated with a mermaid.
 The remarkable conception behind the reason for his son’s later legendary actions.

 Next day we travelled round the end of this point of the Peloponnese again.
 Over onto the eastern side of the Mani.
 The distance between opposite sides of the cape less than a kilometre down here.
 We passed large graffiti on the road leading out to Tainaron that we must have passed yesterday, but I hadn’t seen it.
 “Chrysí Avgí” – the Golden Dawn fascist party.
 Underlining Maniot reputation for politics of a stonger flavour than mere royalism.

 We travelled up the eastern flank of the Mani.
 With nowhere further south to go in Greece, we were now pointed north.
 The other side of Taygetos mountains.
 Just as hard.
-Slate grey.
 No shade from the punishing sun anywhere.
-Mile after mile.
-The landscape was naked rock, the buildings sculptured rock.
-The difference between the two almost imperceptible.
+For mile after mile the landscape was naked rock and the buildings sculptured rock and the difference between the two almost imperceptible.